fairandsmart/right-consent/_docs/002-full-install-guide.md

 ## Mail Dev

 Outgoing **SMTP Service** is also an external tool used to avoid any SMTP configuration, it is based on [MailDev](http://maildev.github.io/maildev/).
-A dedicated web interface that allows to consult outgoing emails, and email will be also routed to any external SMTP relay if you configure the relay (check [upstream](https://hub.docker.com/r/maildev/maildev)) for some docs) .
+A dedicated web interface that allows to consult outgoing emails, and email will be also routed to any external SMTP relay if you configure the relay (check [upstream](https://hub.docker.com/r/maildev/maildev)) for documentation).

 ```bash
 $ docker run -p 1080:80 -p 1025:25 maildev/maildev